 Level plans, for geological mapping, forward development planning and also exploration, are an essential part of any mining operation.
 During the 1980’s and early 1990’s South Crofty had the services of a number of talented draughtsmen.
 Most notably the late Nick Talbott who became a free-lance artist after leaving South Crofty.
 Widely known for his stunningly detailed drawings and paintings, of mining and also railways.
 His task was transferring survey and geological data onto film sheets.

-So, the standard scale used by the Geology Department was 1:500 and these sheets, covering the whole mine on all levels 180 fm level, were almost works of art, beautifully draughted and lettered.
-By the mid-1990’s surveying had become computerised, with survey information stored within the theodolite (total station) and transferred directly to a PC.
+So, the standard scale used by the Geology Department was 1:500.
+These sheets, covering the whole mine on all levels were almost works of art, both beautifully draughted and lettered.
+During the mid-1990’s surveying had become computerised.
+The survey information was stored within the theodolite (total station) and transferred directly to a PC.
 This allowed computer-generated plans to be rapidly produced and these largely superceded the earlier film plans.
-A programme of plan digitisation by the Survey Department (Robin Boon, Andy Staples, Allan Reynolds and Andy Seager) eventually saw the main levels and later sublevels of the whole mine, from 310/315 fm downwards, available in digital format.
+A programme of plan digitisation by the Survey Department (Robin Boon, Andy Staples, Allan Reynolds and Andy Seager) eventually saw the main levels and later sublevels of the whole mine, from 310/315fm downwards, available in digital format.

 The mine grid was aligned along the main lode strike (roughly 067 degrees) with the main datum point at Robinson’s Shaft (Mine Grid 0m (E/W), 10000m N).
 Elevations were based on a datum level some 2000m below Deep Adit Level.
 This system was used for all of the mine, but with the exception of the North Pool Zones (NPZ), a complex area of en-echelon lodes, pegmatites and replacement bodies.
 Because these had a markedly different strike and their own localised grid.